sonijindal/mme-faas/SETUP_AWS.md

 ### role_arn

-Create an invoker role following the steps in (https://www.oreilly.com/learning/how-do-i-invoke-a-lambda-from-another-lambda-in-aws) from 1:22min
+Create an invoker role following the steps in [this](https://www.oreilly.com/learning/how-do-i-invoke-a-lambda-from-another-lambda-in-aws) from 1:22min

 ### req_url
 1. Create API_GATEWAY from api gateway console.
-Follow instructions in http://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-create-api-from-example.html
+Follow instructions in [this link](http://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-create-api-from-example.html)

 2. Add API_GATEWAY trigger to `attach_request` and `create_session_res` and set the `Security` as `None` from the dropdown menu.
 3. Note the URLs for both the functions and update in `http_client.go` and `http_server.go`